RomanOrlovskiy/lambda-sam-app-helloworld/README.md

 # Description
 This is a copy of AWS SAM example application from this guide https://docs.aws.amazon.com/en_us/serverless-application-model/latest/developerguide/serverless-quick-start.html

 Use sam-deploy.sh to automate deployment of Lambda functions locally.
-Change s3_bucket variable in the script before that.
-Usage: sam-deploy.sh {directory_name}.
+Change s3_bucket and stack_name variables in the script before that.

-Examples:

-sam-deploy.sh .

-sam-deploy.sh sam-app

 Below is the default documentation from the test app.